Diffusion Model-based Parameter Estimation in Dynamic Power Systems: Results

-It is also worth noting that DQN requires performing transient simulation of the power system model repeatedly at each step within the episodes, which is time-consuming.
-In addition, this training process merely allows the agent to learn the parameter estimates that approximate one specific observation.
-However, for JCDI, we conduct parallel simulation to generate the dataset to train the diffusion model.
-After this is done, there is no need for additional physical simulation in both the training and inference processes.
-Therefore, JCDI solves the parameterization problem more efficiently.
-Furthermore, it learns the mapping between different observations and model parameters, providing a universal inverse solution of the system dynamics.
+With regard to calculation efficiency, DQN, CMA-ES, and ABC-SMC require performing transient simulations of the power system model repeatedly during both training and inference processes, which is time-consuming.
+In addition, the training process merely allows the algorithm to learn the parameter estimates that approximate one specific observation.
+However, for Res-TFR, FMPE, and JCDI, we conduct parallel simulations to generate the training and testing datasets.
+Once completed, there is no need for additional physical simulation in both training and inference processes.
+Furthermore, they all learn the mapping between different observations and model parameters, providing a general inverse solution of the system dynamics.
+It is also worth noting that ABC-SMC, FMPE, and JCDI probabilistically deduce multiple parameter estimates during the inference stage.
+Nevertheless, Res-TFR provides only one solution.